Typical and atypical properties of periodic Teichmueller geodesics: Algebraically primitive Teichm uller curves

 Let ${\cal Q}$ be a component of a stratum in genus $g\geq 3$.
 By Corollary \ref{teichmullercurve}, there are finitely many affine invariant submanifolds ${\cal B}_1,\dots,{\cal B}_k$ of rank two which contain all but finitely many algebraically primitive Teichm\"uller curves.

 Let ${\cal B}_i$ be such an affine invariant manifold of rank two.
 Assume that its dimension equals $r$ for some $r\geq 4$.
-By Proposition \ref{fakerankone}, the union of all algebraically primitive Teichm\"uller curves which are contained in ${\cal B}_i$ does not have an accumulation point in ${\cal B}_i$.
-Hence this union is contained in a finite union of proper affine invariant submanifolds of ${\cal B}_i$ \cite{EMM13}.
+By Proposition \ref{fakerankone}, the closure of the union of all algebraically primitive Teichm\"uller curves which are contained in ${\cal B}_i$ is nowhere dense in ${\cal B}_i$.
+As this closure is invariant under the action of $GL(2,\mathbb{R})$, it consists of a finite union of affine invariant manifolds.
 The dimension of each of these invariant submanifolds is at most $r-1$.

-If there are submanifolds of rank two in this collection then we can repeat this argument to each of these finitely many submanifolds.
+If there are submanifolds of rank two in this collection then we can repeat this argument with each of these finitely many submanifolds.
 By inverse induction on the dimension, this yields that all but finitely many algebraically primitive Teichm\"uller curves are contained in one of finitely many affine invariant manifolds of rank one.
 The field of definition of such a manifold coincides with the field of definition of the Teichm\"uller curve, in particular it is of degree $g$ \cite{LNW15}.

 By the main result of \cite{LNW15}, a rank one affine invariant manifold with field of definition of degree $g$ over $\mathbb{Q}$ only contains finitely many Teichm\"uller curves.
 Thus the number of algebraically primitive Teichm\"uller curves in ${\cal Q}$ is finite as promised.